openscad/openscad/doc/Windows-VisualStudio.md

 ## Build OpenSCAD using Visual Studio

->__*The next step will probably take a long time, especially if you have not previously installed any of the `vcpkg` packages.
-This is the point at which Visual Studio will build all of the third-party libraries and then compile and link them to the OpenSCAD source code.*__
+>__*This section will probably take several hours to complete, if it is the first time that you have tried to build OpenSCAD on this machine.
+The longest delay will be just after you have opened the project, when Visual Studio downloads and builds all of the dependencies for OpenSCAD.*__

 Start Visual Studio and open the `C:\openscad` folder that was created when you downloaded the source from [Github](https://www.github.com/openscad/openscad), as described above.

-Visual Studio will detect the `CMakeLists.txt` file and it will immediately configure itself to build OpenSCAD using `CMake` and information in the `vcpkg.json` manifest file.

-Please be patient and wait (possibly a few hours) until the `Output` window in Visual Studio shows that this initial configuration phase is complete.
-It takes such a long time because it is not only creating the script files used by CMake in this step.
-Visual Studio will also download and compile all of the third-party libraries that are needed to build OpenSCAD.

-Once they have been built, these dependencies will be cached in a `vcpkg_installed` subfolder, so that they can be reused.
-Unless you explicitly delete the CMake cache, or Visual Studio detects that one or more of the third-party dependencies has changed, you will not have to wait for Visual Studio to do this again.
+There will be a short delay while Visual Studio loads and initializes the project.
+It may appear that nothing is happening, but please allow a minute or two before you conclude that something is wrong.
+Once Visual Studio has completed its initialization phase, it will display the project in the Solution Explorer and then go on to process the `CMakeLists.txt` file and the `vcpkg.json` manifest file.

+This is the step that takes the most time.
+However, everything should run automatically at this point.
+You may safely leave it running in the background and go and do something else, checking only periodically to see if something has failed.

-When the `Output` window displays a message to the effect that the CMake generation has finished, check that the final few lines look something like this:
+Eventually, the `Output` window in the Visual Studio IDE should show the configuration phase is complete.
+You should check that the final output does not mention anything that implies it failed, or there was a fatal error.
+The final few lines should look something like this:

 ```
 [...]